ruenahcmohr/OneBit/readme.txt

 -------------------------------------------------------------------------

 INJPS  i, a
+  test i, set NC, jump A+1
   test i, set NC, jump a
-  test i, set NC, jump A+1

-  (input , jump if F set)
+  (jump if input i is set)
   load the value of i into the F register and jump to address a if it is set

 -------------------------------------------------------------------------

 INJPC  i, a
+  test i, set NC, jump a
   test i, set NC, jump A+1
-  test i, set NC, jump a

-  (input , jump if F set)
+  (jump if input i is clear)
   load the value of i into the F register and jump to address a if it is clear

 -------------------------------------------------------------------------